ParvNarang/PID-Line-Follower-Robot/README.md

 # PID-Line-Follower-Robot
 A line follower robot that can follow a curvilinear path directed by a line, where both are of different colours.
-It uses the Proportional, Integral & Derivative functions to calculate the error and hence, improve the movement of the robot.
+It uses the Proportional, Integral & Derivative functions to calculate the error and tries to minimize that error so as to improve the movement of the robot.

 Resources
   - https://www.pololu.com/docs/0J19/all